phrsouza/pizza-menu/README.md

 This repository contains a sample pizza menu website built with React.

-## Features

-- Increment and decrement date
-- Change step value for increments and decrements
-- Reset inputs to the default values

 ## Local Setup

 To set up the project locally, follow these steps: